Car Accident Lawsuits

-Every year, millions of people are injured in auto accidents, and hundreds of thousands more file car accident lawsuits to recoup damages for their injuries and property damage.
-Generally speaking, to win a personal injury case is usually reliant on being able to prove two things – Damages (including loss of income and emotional damages), and liability/negligence.
+Every year, millions of people are injured in auto accidents, and hundreds of thousands more file car accident lawsuits to recoup damages for their injuries, lost wages, and property damage.
+Generally speaking, to win a car accident lawsuit is usually reliant on being able to prove two things – Damages (including loss of income and emotional damages), and liability/negligence.

 Do not settle with the insurance companies without speaking with a licensed personal injury attorney in your state.
 Insurance companies are trained to pay out as little as possible, and it’s always in your best interest to know your options.
-Every lawyer in our network offers a free initial consultation so it costs you nothing to discuss your options and know where you stand, and whether or not filing a lawsuit for your injuries is worthwhile.
+Also, most states have statutes of limitation of 2-3 years, so it’s important to get started right away.

 - Head on collisions

 - Passengers Injured In A Car Accident

 - Pedestrians Injured By Motor Vehicles